OpenFreeEnergy/alchemiscale/docs/user_guide.rst

     >>> protocol_result
     <RelativeHybridTopologyProtocolResult-44b0f588f5f3073aa58d86e1017ef623>

-This can be useful for subsampling the available ``ProtocolDAGResult``/s and building estimates from these subsamples, such as for an analysis of convergence for the :py:class:`~perses.protocols.nonequilibrium_cycling.NonEquilibriumCyclingProtocol`.
+This can be useful for subsampling the available ``ProtocolDAGResult``\s and building estimates from these subsamples, such as for an analysis of convergence for the :py:class:`~perses.protocols.nonequilibrium_cycling.NonEquilibriumCyclingProtocol`.

 If you wish to pull results for only a single ``Task``, you can do so with::